 Roz is truly excited to join the team at Great Heights Academy Trust and is committed to continuously improving the quality of education that the young people in our care receive.

-She has lead operational responsibility for strategic management and leadership of business management and planning of the Trust including HR, Estates Management, H&S, Risk Management, Legal Services & Project Management including the delivery of new academy conversions.
-Supported by her team of HR Manager and Business Support Officers, based at the Trust’s Riverside Mills offices, she undertakes internal audits in the ares of H&S and Safeguarding and ensures efficiencies of contracts and procurement.
-Jayne plays a key role in upholding, promoting and modelling the vision and values of the Trust at all times and providing a high level of service to stakeholders.
+She has operational responsibility for strategic management and leadership of business management and planning of the Trust including HR, IT, Estates Management, H&S, Risk Management, Legal Services and Project Management including the delivery of new academy conversions.
+Supported by her Business Support, HR & IT Teams across the Trust, she oversees internal audits in the areas of H&S, IT and Safeguarding and ensures efficiencies of contracts and procurement.

 Andrew Midgley is an LLE and the Principal of Raynville Academy in Leeds.
 As Director of Governance Andrew liaises with the COO, CFO and the HR Manager to ensure all areas of the Trust are aware of key information and deadlines to ensure all designations can operate safely, effectively and within legal and financial regulations.